VitaliyShevchenko/go-with-clouds-tasks/Task2.md

 Using the given IP addresses, you will have to:
 1. Determine which class of network they belong to
 2. Calculate a network IP address
-3. A netmask
+3. Calculate a netmask
-4. A broadcast IP address on the given network.
+4. Find a broadcast IP address on the given network.

 **IP addresses**:
 1. 192.168.0.106